GeospatialPython/pyshp/README.md

 A record in a shapefile contains the attributes for each shape in the collection of geometry.
 Records are stored in the dbf file.
-The link between geometry and attributes is the foundation of Geographic Information Systems.
+The link between geometry and attributes is the foundation of all geographic information systems.
 This critical link is implied by the order of shapes and corresponding records in the shp geometry file and the dbf attribute file.